TheGreatShan/ZaraChat.API/README.md

 Planned products:
 1. ZaraChat API (this project)
+2. ZaraChat Docker Web App (GUI for @home usage)
-2. OKgpt powered by ZaraChat (mobile voice assistant)
+3. OKgpt powered by ZaraChat (mobile voice assistant)
-3. ZaraCompose (article creator)
+4. ZaraCompose (article creator)

 ## What is ZaraChat API?
 The ZaraChat API is the heart product of the Zara product lineup.
 Which contain the base API which contancts OpenAI.
 It is a base wrapper, in case of changes which need to be made in future are centralized.